th2-net/th2-docs/content/versions/1-5-4/getting-started/use-th2/3-run-script.md

     icon: mdi-magnify
 ---

-As we have already prepared environment for the tests, we can run special script to check our system for vulnerabilities.
+As we have already prepared the environment for the tests, we can run special script to check our system for vulnerabilities.

 <!--more-->